 The Nominating and Corporate Governance Committee's policy does not contemplate any disparate treatment of management nominees versus those put forth by our shareholders.
-To date, the Committee has worked with Egon Zehnder, an independent global board and executive search firm, to assist in identifying and evaluating potential nominees against role specifications.
+To date, the Committee has worked with Egon Zehnder and Perspective, each of whom is an independent global board and executive search firm, to assist in identifying and evaluating potential nominees against role specifications.